PROJECT: TravelBuddy

 2.2.
 Minor Enhancement

-The minor enhancement I did was to convert the Person
+The minor enhancement I did was to convert the Person object from the original code base to a Place object.

 Code contributed to minor enhancement: [Functional Code]